Home Legal Product Disclosure Statement

 • No Obligation to Accept Instructions or Process Transactions – While we will always endeavour to comply with your Instructions as quickly as possible, there may be circumstances in which we are unable to do so.
 Therefore, we always reserve the right to refuse to accept your Instructions and to do so without giving you any reasons and without incurring any liability to you.

-• Transaction Binding – If you wish to enter into a transaction, you may do so by giving us Instructions online, by telephone or by email.
+• Transaction Binding – If you wish to enter into a transaction, you may do so by giving us Instructions online, or when permitted by telephone or by email.
 The transaction will be legally binding on you after we receive your Instructions.
 For more information, please refer to the OFX Terms and Conditions.

 • Cancellation of a Transaction by you – Once a transaction has become legally binding, you may not terminate the transaction in any circumstances.